eduardolopez-gm/cypress-ghactions/README.md

 ## Running Tests

+To run the tests locally
-To open Cypress in interactive mode
+In interactive mode
 ```bash
   npm run cy:open
 ```
-To open Cypress in headless mode run
+In headless mode run
 ```bash
   npm run cy:run
 ```

+To run the tests in the GitHub Actions workflow, simply push changes to this repository, and the workflow will automatically start.

 ## Authors